LeagueSandbox/GameServer/README.md

             <data that's local to this gamemode only>
         <config files determining what data the mode uses>
 ```
+* Data should be stored in JSON files
+	* So for example, damage, range, health, etc...
+* Logic should be stored in lua files
+	* Lua is capable of using the data stored in the mentioned JSON files
+* These two should be always separate, so no mixing data into lua
+	* All predetermined values in JSON

 # Credits
 |            |                         |                               |